CorradoLanera/depigner/cran-comments.md

 ## Overview

-This submission add some packages to the "common" sets provided, and adds a pipe-able function to view/open data frames in Excel in the middle of a pipe chain.
-Minor improvements provided to the documentation.
+This update includes minor improvements in code refactoring, bug fixes, and now requires a minimum of R 4.1 to allow for the internal usage of the native pipe operator.

 ## Test environments